Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 ## For the Developers

-## Note, at things stand right now, the code is non-compilable -- it is a 70% done first iteration demo that I release as a preview.
+## Note, as things stand right now, the code is non-compilable -- it is a 70% done first iteration demo that I release as a preview.
 I will publicize the full code base only I finish developing all the code for it!

 ### Run the Project Locally in Docker (Recommended)